 Indian cardamom is mainly intended for domestic use.
 Only the best fruits are used for our cardamom.
 The 'bold' is the premium quality with intact, uniformly colored fruit pods.
 On average, the cardamoms contain about eighteen seeds.

 The Elettaria is a plant from the ginger family and, like Mbongo, is closely related to the Chinese (hairy) cardamom, the korarima (false cardamom) and the grain of paradise.
 Green cardamom is the 'real' cardamom.

 The 'pods' grow on the rhizome of the plant, just above the ground.
 They do not all ripen at the same time, which makes harvesting lengthy and quite costly.
-The way in which the pods are treated after harvest is essential for an optimal taste.
+The way in which the pods are handled after harvesting is essential for an optimal taste.
 The taste of the pods develops (or not) during the drying process.
-Drying makes the papery seed coat tough, which prevents the essential oil in the red-brown seeds from evaporating.
+Drying makes the papery seed coat tough, which prevents the essential oil in the russet seeds from evaporating.

-Our producer is an umbrella organization of corporations in the Central Highlands of Guatemala.
+We source our cardamom from an umbrella organization in the Central Highlands of Guatemala.
 It has existed since 1976, and works according to traditional Mayan principles and honors democratic values: "The world is a gift from the gods, and nature should be treated with respect".
 With a keen eye for the conservation of biodiversity.
 The many farmers united in the organization have a voice and are supported financially and logistically.

-Some of the corporation's projects include conservation education, reforestation projects, improving health care and education, and promoting the participation of women in all positions within the organization.
+Some of the corporation's projects include education about conservation of nature, projects to implement reforestation, improve health care and education, and promote the participation of women in all positions within the organization.